wp-plugins/disqus-latest-comments/readme.txt

 3. This screenshot shows the options for translating the Disqus time terms.

 == Changelog ==

+= 1.5 =
+* Feature: Add 'Custom' option for styles.
+Allows you to enter your own CSS styles from the configuration screen.
+* Maintenance: Moved CSS load in page footer using wp_footer action.
+* Maintenance: General formatting of plugin code to make it more readable.

 = 1.4.1 =
 * Fix: Resolve issue introduced in version 1.4.1.